Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Experiments

-For a quantitative analysis, we summarize the performance of Diffolio and the baseline models across the entire test period in Table \ref{tab:performance_comparison_detailed}.
+} For a quantitative analysis, we summarize the performance of Diffolio and the baseline models across the entire test period in Table \ref{tab:performance_comparison_detailed}.
 The table presents four primary metrics: CRPS for marginal accuracy, ES for multivariate accuracy, and MVP-SR and GOP-CE for portfolio performance.
+Additionally, we include CorrScore and LogDet as supplementary diagnostics to provide a more comprehensive assessment of how accurately the models reproduce the cross-sectional dependency structures.

-The results show that Diffolio achieves superior performance across all metrics with the sole exception of CRPS, where it ranks as the second-best.
+The results show that Diffolio achieves superior performance across all evaluation metrics with the sole exception of CRPS, where it ranks as the second-best.
 Notably, the difference in CRPS between Diffolio and the top-performing model, Diffusion-TS (H), is slight, especially when compared to the gap between Diffolio and the third-best model, SigCWGAN (H).
 It is also worth noting that Diffolio exhibits the lowest standard deviation in CRPS across the 12 assets, which suggests a more robust forecasting capability across individual assets.

+In contrast, for the metrics evaluating multivariate accuracy, Diffolio demonstrates a clear advantage.
+It achieves the best ES, indicating its effectiveness in capturing the joint distribution of multi-asset excess returns.
+This superior performance in modeling cross-sectional dependencies is further corroborated by the CorrScore { and LogDet.
+Diffolio significantly outperforms all baselines except DCC-GARCH (H)\footnote{ While the traditional DCC-GARCH (H) yields the lowest CorrScore and LogDet, this is due to its use of rolling windows estimation.
+This approach possesses a methodological advantage by updating the correlation structure with data up to the immediate past, whereas deep learning models utilize fixed parameters. }, successfully capturing robust cross-sectional dependencies while ensuring well-conditioned correlation structures.
+On the contrary, while deep learning baselines such as SigCWGAN or Diffusion-TS may achieve relatively low CorrScores, their disproportionately high LogDet values indicate that their generated correlation matrices are near-singular. }